moverton88/BGGN213/README.md

 # BGGN213

-This is my classwork for Graduate Bioinformatics at UCSD.
+This is my classwork for the Graduate Bioinformatics at UCSD.
 Author: Michael Overton